MechanicalRock/mechanicalrock.github.io/_posts/2021-09-24-04-serverless-rpc-go-middleware.md

 # Do all AWS SDKs support middleware?

 As far as I can tell, most of them do!
 Of note though is that *how* middleware is implemented can differ slightly between different SDK clients.
 Typically the newer SDK clients e.g. Go v2, Javascript v3 have similar middleware interfaces.
-This seems to be an effect of being generated via the [Smithy IDL](https://awslabs.github.io/smithy/index.html), where-as older SDKs tended to be generated from the Boto definitions.
+This seems to be an effect of being generated via the [Smithy IDL](https://awslabs.github.io/smithy/index.html){:target="_blank" rel="noopener"}, where-as older SDKs tended to be generated from the Boto definitions.

 # Where can I find official documentation on middleware?

-Good information for Go SDK v2 is available [here](https://aws.github.io/aws-sdk-go-v2/docs/middleware/).
+Good information for Go SDK v2 is available [here](https://aws.github.io/aws-sdk-go-v2/docs/middleware/){:target="_blank" rel="noopener"}.
-The best information I could find for the javascript SDK was [this post on the official AWS Blog](https://aws.amazon.com/blogs/developer/middleware-stack-modular-aws-sdk-js/).
+The best information I could find for the javascript SDK was [this post on the official AWS Blog](https://aws.amazon.com/blogs/developer/middleware-stack-modular-aws-sdk-js/){:target="_blank" rel="noopener"}.

 # Can I see an example?